3) "Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.

 In the first temptation, Jesus teaches

-us whom to trust for our daily needs; God is the one who promises to care for
+us to trust God for our daily needs; God is the one who promises to care for

-according to his glorious riches in Christ Jesus."
-Philippians
+according to his glorious riches in Christ Jesus (Philippians 4:19).

 In the second temptation, Jesus teaches us humility.
 The